amanallahrafat/Lane-Detection/README.md

 # Lane-Detection
-* A Convolutional Neural Network model to detect the lanes of the road ("to assist vehicular movements") with accuracy 94%.
+* built a Convolutional Neural Network model based on the U-Net Architecture to detect the lanes of the road ("to assist vehicular movements") with accuracy 94%.